 The Washington Department of Financial Institutions requires money services businesses to post surety bonds to legally work within the state.
-The applicant’s required bond amount is based on his or her money transmission dollar volume in the previous year as well as the payment instrument dollar volume in the past year.
+The applicant’s required bond amount is based on his or her money transmission dollar volume in the previous year, as well as the payment instrument dollar volume in the past year.
 Bond amounts must fall between $10,000 and $550,000.
-Applicants can find out their exact bond amount on the Department of Financial Institutions’ website, which is linked to from the Important Links section of this page.
+Applicants can find out their exact bond amount on the Department of Financial Institutions’ website, which is linked to from the "Additional Resources" section of this page.
 Applicants should verify their required bond amount with the state prior to bonding.

 These bonds are subject to underwriting, which means the price of the bond depends not only on the required amount of bond coverage, but also on a review of the applicant’s personal credit report.
-With strong credit, clients could pay as low as 1% of their bond amount.
 Don’t let low credit stop you from purchasing the surety bond you need!
 SuretyBonds.com offers an exclusive bad credit bonding program to help applicants qualify for their bonds quickly and easily.
 Request a free bond quote now!

 Why do I need this bond?

 Money transmitter surety bonds in Washington exist to protect customers and the state from any fraudulent activity that might occur on behalf of the principal (money transmitter).
 By posting this bond, principals promise to never directly or indirectly use a scheme, device, or scam to defraud any person or knowingly make false or deceptive statements about fees and other terms of a money transmission or currency exchange.